We'll be happy to go down a list and we'll tally all the courageous things Barack Obama is doing.

 You're a coward.

-The coward that scrounged to find a way to continue to ensure that your employees have work that wondered if you need to have a business tomorrow.
+The coward that scrounged to find a way to continue to ensure that your employees have work, that wondered if you need to have a business tomorrow, you are a coward in Obama's world.

-You're the coward, he's courageous.
+You're the coward.

 You're the coward who pays taxes.

-Taxes end up as salaries and government benefits for the heroes in this country like Obama and the public sector union employees.
+Taxes end up as salaries and government benefits for the heroes in this country, like Obama and the public sector union employees.

 You're a coward.